 It has been designed to make sense of self-isolation and to offer inspiration for home activities.
 It is divided into different topics like health, play, learn, work and even travel.
 Each topic offers a range of things you can do while at home.

-It was created by Jason Theodor.The Quarantine Activity Board
+It was created by Jason Theodor.VISIT TOOLBOX

 This toolbox is an open wiki that contains a range of practical tips and best practices for writing online content.